pollen-robotics/orbita3d_control/docs/tutos/connection.md

 <img src="../../img/power.jpg" alt="Actuator" style="width: 400px;"/>

+INFO:
+- The actuator's supported power supply in in range of 12V to 24V. make sure to connect the power supply accordingly.

+WARNING:
+The lower the voltage the lower the maximal achievable velocity of the actuator.

 Once the power is connected, the actuator will start its initialisation procedure.
 Here is the video of it.
 <video width="400" controls>
     <source src="../../img/init.mp4" type="video/mp4">